vadim11041996/imageProcessing/README.md

 # imageProcessing

-Simple app for processing image.
+Simple app for processing images.

 #1 Get every pixel of the image